 The brief called for a point of sale that would be light, portable and easy to assemble.
 The design of this stand allows it to be easily assembled using three parts; the cross section support and the front display.
 The front part of the stand is laser engraved with Irish Whiskey Magazine and is interchangeable with various products and pricing e.g. the Christmas Gift Box.

 The magazine is displayed on top of the display stand with immediate stock stacked underneath.

 The stands are used as a point of sale in shops on counter tops.

 Steve Shortt is a professional sales coach, business mentor and entrepreneur.
 Having initially designed a branding package and website for his personal brand we were tasked with creating an educational day to day vlog of Steve.

 Entitled "Daily Shortts" these Vlogs were created using footage shot in Lyon and France by Steve and his team.
 Using Adobe Premier Pro and Adobe After Effects we created an individual style and theme for the Vlog.
 In the initial series of Vlogs, we created 33 episodes.

 Using up-tempo quirky music and fast stylistic cuts we created an informative yet exciting series of Vlogs.

-This custom menu was designed for Brickyard Gastropub as part an overall interior/product design project we worked with them on.
+This custom menu was designed for Brickyard Gastropub as part of an overall interior/product design project we worked with them on.

-The copper hanging rack was designed specifically for the menus to spell out the word 'BRICK' when hung on the wall at the gastropub.
+The copper hanging rack was designed specifically for the menus to spell out the word 'BRICK' when hung on the wall of the gastropub.
 Each menu has an individual letter laser cut into it in the style of Brickyard's branding.